-Segment operating profit for the Fastening Systems segment decreased \$149, or 38%, in 2020 compared with 2019, primarily due to lower commercial aerospace and commercial transportation sales volumes and COVID-19 productivity impacts, partially offset by cost reductions and favorable product pricing.
+Segment Adjusted EBITDA Margin for the Fastening Systems segment decreased approximately 80 basis points in 2021 compared with 2020, primarily due to lower volumes in the commercial aerospace market, driven by the impact of COVID-19 and Boeing 787 production declines, partially offset by cost reductions and higher volumes in the commercial transportation and industrial markets.

-In 2022, as compared to 2021, demand in the commercial aerospace and commercial transportation markets is expected to increase.
+In 2023, as compared to 2022, demand in the commercial aerospace and industrial markets is expected to increase.
+Additionally, an increase in other inflationary costs is expected to contribute to an increase in sales as the Company generally passes through these costs.